Best Carbonara in Rome

 Where to Find the Best Carbonara in Rome

 I’ve compiled a list of some of the most delicious-rated restaurants and trattorias that serve this iconic dish.
-Whether you’re a first-time visitor or a seasoned traveler at Vincenzo’s Plate, these spots are sure to satisfy your carbonara cravings – and no they absolutely DO NOT USE CREAM!
+Whether you’re a first-time visitor or a seasoned traveler at Vincenzo’s Plate, these spots are sure to satisfy your carbonara cravings.
+And no they absolutely DO NOT USE CREAM!

-Maritozzi Rosso Kitchen Lab
+Maritozzo Rosso Kitchen Lab

 The restaurant’s carbonara is a standout dish, made with eggs that contain a vibrant, rich orange-red yolk.
 The secret?
-Maritozzi Rosso sources their eggs from a supplier whose chickens have a fondness for carrots.
+Maritozzo Rosso sources their eggs from a supplier whose chickens have a fondness for carrots.

 Roscioli Salumeria